- 1 Airbnb in Hoi An

 - 5 How to Be a Good Airbnb Guest in Hoi An

 - 6 Where to Stay – Our Top Airbnb Picks for All Budgets

 - 7 Hidden’s thoughts

 Visiting Hoi An and looking for a real “home away from home” Airbnb experience while saving some money at the same time?
 You need not look further than one of Hoi An’s alluring Airbnbs.
 Depending on your budget and preferences, Hoi An’s Airbnbs have some pretty amazing properties with unique features on offer.

 Hidden takes a closer look at how Airbnb operates here in Hoi An and how to improve your experience when renting an Airbnb.
 We at Hidden provide our top reasons for choosing to stay in an Airbnb in Hoi An and some great tips to improve your guest and travel experience, along with a few of our favourites finds to give you an idea of what’s on offer in this city.

 Airbnb in Hoi An

-If it is your first time visiting Vietnam, there are some notable differences in how Airbnb rentals are interpreted here compared to in the West.
-As with many parts of Asia, most of the places available for rent through Airbnb are not real homes.
+If it is your first time visiting Vietnam, there are some notable differences in how Airbnb rentals are interpreted here in Hoi An compared to in the West.
+As with many parts of Asia, most of the places available for rent in Hoi An through Airbnb are not real homes.
 Instead, they are small, intimate hotels built on the site of a family house and usually referred to as “homestays.”